matej-outly/ric/ric_auth/README.md

 In many cases RicUser module is used for user management.
 Anyway, you can integrate it with your custom made user model without any problem.

-In case of admin access optionality, RuthAdmin module should be integrated.
+In case of admin access, RuthAdmin module should be integrated optionality.

 Also RicNotification module should be integrated.
 This module is necessary for RicAuth::Mailer.

-## Gemfile
+## Installation

-Following gems must be added to application Gemfile:
+Following gems must be added to the application Gemfile:

 ```ruby
 # Authentication